Celtic nations: Italian Peninsula

 The Canegrate culture (13th century BC) may represent the first migratory wave of the proto-Celtic population from the northwest part of the Alps that, through the Alpine passes, had already penetrated and settled in the western Po valley between Lake Maggiore and Lake Como (Scamozzina culture).
-It has also been proposed that a more ancient proto-Celtic presence can be traced back to the beginning of the Middle Bronze Age (16th–15th century BC), when North Westwern Italy appears closely linked regarding the production of bronze artifacts, including ornaments, to the western groups of the Tumulus culture (Central Europe, 1600–1200 BC).
+It has also been proposed that a more ancient proto-Celtic presence can be traced back to the beginning of the Middle Bronze Age (16th–15th century BC), when North Western Italy appears closely linked regarding the production of bronze artifacts, including ornaments, to the western groups of the Tumulus culture (Central Europe, 1600–1200 BC).
 La Tène cultural material appeared over a large area of mainland Italy, the southernmost example being the Celtic helmet from Canosa di Puglia.

 Italy is home to Lepontic, the oldest attested Celtic language (from the 6th century BC).
 Anciently spoken in Switzerland and in Northern-Central Italy, from the Alps to Umbria.
 According to the Recueil des Inscriptions Gauloises, more than 760 Gaulish inscriptions have been found throughout present-day France—with the notable exception of Aquitaine—and in Italy.

 The French- and Arpitan-speaking Aosta Valley region in Italy also presents a claim of Celtic heritage.

 The Northern League autonomist party often exalts what it claims are the Celtic roots of all Northern Italy or Padania.

 Central and Eastern European regions

 Celtic tribes inhabited land in what is now southern Germany and Austria.
 Many scholars have associated the earliest Celtic peoples with the Hallstatt culture.
 The Boii, the Scordisci, and the Vindelici are some of the tribes that inhabited Central Europe, including what is now Slovakia, Serbia, Croatia, Poland and the Czech Republic as well as Germany and Austria.
 The Boii gave their name to Bohemia.
 The Boii founded a city on the site of modern Prague, and some of its ruins are now a tourist attraction.
 There are claims among modern Czechs that the Czech people are as much descendants of the Boii as they are from the later Slavic invaders (as well as the historical Germanic peoples of Czech lands).
 This claim may not only be political: according to a 2000 study by Semino, 35.6% of Czech males have y-chromosome haplogroup R1b, which is common among Celts but rare among Slavs.

-Celts also founded Singidunum near present-day Belgrade, though the Celtic presence in modern-day Serbian regions is limited to the far north (mainly including the historically at least partially Hungarian Vojvodina).

-The modern-day capital of Turkey, Ankara, was once the center of the Celtic culture in Central Anatolia, giving the name to the region—Galatia.

-The La Tène culture—named for a region in modern Switzerland—succeeded the Halstatt era in much of central Europe.